riplaboratory/Kanaloa/SoftwareInstallation/AnacondaPython3/readme.md

    2. Standard .bashrc inclusions ([instructions here](https://github.com/riplaboratory/Kanaloa/tree/master/SoftwareInstallation/.bashrc_inclusions)).

 ## Anaconda installation instructions for Linux (Ubuntu)
 Official installation instructions for Anaconda can be found [at this link](https://docs.anaconda.com/anaconda/install/linux).
+Our instructions are a more concise version of the official ones.

 First, download the [Anaconda installer](https://www.anaconda.com/download/#linux) (download the Python 3.x version)